2024 Independent Games Festival Competition Rules

 - A digital copy of the game being entered (an “Entered Game”), submitted by uploading an initial version of the title to the official IGF site, or posting a URL with a playable web game.

-All physical entry materials become the property of Sponsor and will not be returned (no IP rights are affected).
+All physical entry materials become the property of the Sponsor and will not be returned (no IP rights are affected).

 FINALIST SELECTION PROCESS/NOTIFICATION:

-Entered Games initially will be evaluated by a selection of judges from a total of 250-300 individuals picked by the Sponsor (the “Nominating Committee”).
+Entered Games initially will be evaluated by a selection of judges comprised of a total of 250-300 individuals picked by the Sponsor (the “Nominating Committee”).
 Members of the Nominating Committee may include independent and 'mainstream' professional game designers, notable indie-friendly video game journalists, and other individuals familiar with video game design.

 - Excellence in Visual Art: Nominations will be based on the quality and impressiveness of each Entered Game's appearance and visual effects.